Minimising BIA Board Attrition

 Per Diems for BIA Board members are long overdue.
 Toronto milks BIAs for millions annually and has never shown any appreciation or generosity towards those who serve on these Boards, promoting the city’s interests.

 Five of the 25 wards have no BIAs.
 Twenty which have BIAs provide a great source of additional taxes for the city.
 Toronto’s 83 BIAs are encouraged to provide improvements, ostensibly for their business community but in reality, these enhancements invariably upgrade street assets, providing lighting, benches, trees and flowers.
 This ‘encouragement’ is sweetened with a 50/50 sharing of the costs of these improvements.
 Sometimes the sharing is 65/35 (the BIA carrying the greater part).

 And this sharing is dressed up as a contribution from the City to the BIA (as if the money is not sourced from the same taxpayers!).
 However, when any BIAs agree to a project – the city insists that the project is managed by city staff without the BIA’s participation (other than their share of funds).

 This makes for unhealthy circumstances – unpaid volunteers, unrecognized effort, no benefits and certainly no gratitude.
 This creates environments not conducive to hard work, creativity and enthusiasm.
 It also results in most BIA Boards hiring staff to perform whatever duties would normally fall on the volunteers.
 A paucity of interest and enthusiasm leads to mediocre participants and contributes to low or poor productivity.
 These conditions, if changed, could lead to a greater, more inspired performance of all the players.

 Paying the Boards per diems will be a great move in the right direction.

 In Ontario, BIAs are considered to be agencies of their respective city – that is to say their mandate comes from their City Council; their Boards are approved by City Council.

-And the cities are given the authority to create, appoint and work with BIAs by the provincial legislation which governs BIA operations and procedures, known as Chapter 19.
+And the cities are given the authority to create, appoint and work with BIAs by the provincial legislation which governs BIA operations and procedures.
+In Ontario, BIAs are mandated under Sections 204 to 215 of the Municipal Act, 2001.
+For Toronto’s BIAs, the mandate is found in the City of Toronto Act, 2006, Chapter 19.